Tuesday, 23 November 2010

 "Would be sweet if juice was really that colour"

-"You're making me really want some juice"
+"You're making me really want some juice""They look tasty"

 Even though the bright colours look a little like paint, I think with the labels and the fact that the orange juice is actually completely natural, it kinda evens everything out into being, a brightly coloured juice.